rom1mouret/mpcl/README.md

 # Meaning-preserving Continual Learning (MPCL)

 This is a follow-up to [domain_IL](https://github.com/rom1mouret/domain_IL).
-The core idea remains the same.
+The core idea remains the same but it is framed a bit differently.

 ```diff
 + 2021 Feb update: MPCL rules are now explained in the slides.